PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

   :DOC = 100;
   :FILENAME = 'document.pdf';
   :PATH = '';
-  /* We use the NEWATTACH function to create a path in the system/mail folder*/ SELECT NEWATTACH(:FILENAME) INTO :PATH FROM DUMMY;
+  /* We use the NEWATTACH function to create a path in the system/ mail folder*/
+  SELECT NEWATTACH(:FILENAME) INTO :PATH FROM DUMMY;
   EXECUTE WINHTML '-d', 'WWWSHOWORD', '', '', '-v', :DOC, '-pdf', :PATH;
-  SELECT SQL.TMPFILE INTO :$.ADD FROM DUMMY; /*This file will contain our URL */ /* You can find out the start of the URL by opening an existing attachment on the server and copying the start of the address up to "primail" */ :URLSTART =  'https://exampleserver.com/comp/primail/';
+  SELECT SQL.TMPFILE INTO :$.ADD FROM DUMMY; /*This file will contain our URL */
+  /* You can find out the start of the URL by opening an existing attachment on the server and copying the start of the address up to "primail" */
+  :URLSTART =  'https://exampleserver.com/comp/primail/';
-  /* Cut the previously generated path to only the subfolder and filename */ SELECT SUBSTR(:PATH, 19, STRLEN(:PATH)) INTO :PATH FROM DUMMY;
+  /* Cut the previously generated path to only the subfolder and filename */
+  SELECT SUBSTR(:PATH, 19, STRLEN(:PATH)) INTO :PATH FROM DUMMY;
   /* Combine the url together into the ADD url file */ SELECT STRCAT(:URLSTART, :PATH)  FROM DUMMY